lineality/Online_Voting_Using_One_Time_Pads/README.md

 # A Low tech version of online voting for realistic implementation

-1. For example, some locations may not have:
+For example, some voting locations (or regions) may not have:
-- a. printers ink and paper
+- a. printers, ink, and paper
 - b. extra air-gapped computers
-- c. a physical location to securely store paper files But most locations should have basic mobile phones.
+- c. a physical location to securely store paper files

+But most locations should have basic mobile phones.

 Write down the numbers and confirm with picture